-About the Benchmark Factory REST API
+The Benchmark Factory REST API

-Benchmark Factory provides a REST API that can be used to create and run Standard Benchmark tests without the need to interact with the Benchmark Factory Console (user interface).
-Use a script, command-line tool, or custom application to interface with Benchmark Factory and to automate your load testing tasks.
+Benchmark Factory provides a REST API that allows you to access the functionality of Benchmark Factory, but without the need to interact with the Benchmark Factory graphic user interface.
+A REST API is an application program interface (API) that uses HTTP requests to GET, POST, PUT, and DELETE data.
+Through the REST API, you can use a script, command-line tool, or custom application to automate your load testing tasks using Benchmark Factory.